tangjianpku/tangjianpku.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======

+* <span style="color:red">New!!</span> I gave a talk on "Graph Representation Learning for Drug Discover" at the first workshop on "AI + Medicine" at Institute for AI Industry Research, Tsinghua University.
+The slides are available [here](https://drive.google.com/file/d/19e0scMh4Fxzsbq6a8Z9idsYcsnLAgYAx/view?usp=sharing)
 * <span style="color:red">New!!</span> I will serve as an area chair in NeurIPS'2021!
 * <span style="color:red">New!!</span> I gave an invited talk "Deep generative models for molecular conformation generation" at Samsung Seminar.
 * <span style="color:red">New!!</span> I gave an invited Talk "Graph Representation Learning for Drug Discovery" at the research seminar of School of Biomedical Informatics, University of Texas School of Biomedical Informatics. [slides](https://drive.google.com/file/d/14GXq3h83EzvqTBkxNA4Wq5rHxQrT76xd/view?usp=sharing) are available.